jonrau1/AWS-ComplianceMachineDontStop/README.md

     - Remove All Events *except* for `Findings Reported` & Save

 ### Out of Scope
-- AWS WAF -- Work in Progress
-- Terraform S3 Backend -- Working through error from the latest version of AWS Provider for Terraform
 - Macie -- Terraform currently does not support Activating Macie, only subscribing Buckets to Scan to Macie

 ## Next Steps
 This Proof of Value is only a small step towards an excellent Security Posture for your AWS Accounts.
-A Multitude of other Security, Identity & Compliance solutions are available to complement the above deployed Services, such as WAF, Macie, SSO, Directory Services, ACM, Secrets Manager, Cognito and Firewall Manager.
+A Multitude of other Security, Identity & Compliance solutions are available to complement the above deployed Services, such as Macie, SSO, Directory Services, ACM, Secrets Manager, Cognito and Firewall Manager.
 The proper privacy-by-design and security-by-design for Software Development, Application Lifecycle and Architecture must be also be followed to ensure a hardened state, which this PoV does not supply.

 ### Modifications to Deployment
 - Add AWS-Managed / Custom Config Rules to your AWS Config Setup
 - Add Customer Providers into Security Hub / GuardDuty from Marketplace
+- Modify WAF IPSet Blacklist / Create WAF IPSet Whitelist
+- Add Additional WAF Match Sets (Conditions)
+- Apply WAF WACL to a CloudFront Distribution

 ### High-Level Reading
 - https://aws.amazon.com/architecture/well-architected/